sunpy/ndcube/docs/introduction.rst

 Dropped dimensions moved from ``.wcs`` to ``.global_coords``
 ------------------------------------------------------------

-As another consequence of the slicing of the WCS object moving into the ``.wcs`` property, when dimensions are dropped those world coordinates are no longer accessible through the ``.wcs``.
+As another consequence of the WCS slicing, when dimensions are dropped those world coordinates are no longer accessible through the ``.wcs``.
 To overcome this, and also to provide a structured place for future, or custom, cube-wide coordinates the ``.global_coords`` property was added.

-``.global_coords`` will automatically be populated by any dimensions dropped via slicing the ``NDCube``, via functionality in `~astropy.wcs.wcsapi.SlicedLowLevelWCS`, or coordinates can be added to the object explicitly.
+``.global_coords`` will automatically be populated by any dimensions dropped via slicing the ``NDCube``, via functionality in `~astropy.wcs.wcsapi.SlicedLowLevelWCS`.
+Scalar coordinates can also be added to the ``.global_coords`` object explicitly.

 The Saga of ``extra_coords``